apify/apify-docs/docs/data_collection_fundamentals/data_collection_node.md

 ---
-title: Extracting data with Node.js - Part 1
+title: Using Node.js
 description: Learn how to use JavaScript and Node.js to create a web scraper.
 With the help of the cheerio and got-scraping libraries.
 menuWeight: 20.6
 paths:
-    - data_collection_fundamentals/extracting-data-with-node-part-1
+    - data-collection-fundamentals/using-node-js
 ---

-# [](#extracting-data-with-node) Extracting data with Node.js - Part 1
+# [](#collecting-data-with-node) Collecting data with Node.js

 Finally we have everything ready to start scraping!
 Yes, the setup is a bit daunting, but luckily, you only have to do it once.
 We have our project, we have our `main.js` file, so let's add some code to it.